-US to ignore EU appeals on Jerusalem
+Trump to ignore EU appeals on Jerusalem

 The US has confirmed it will move its embassy to Jerusalem, ignoring EU warnings that this would "fuel" the Arab-Israeli conflict.